IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA101 - When the user clicks a component that needs registering (buyin a car, scheduling test drive and profile page), redirects to register page.
+- VA101 - When the user clicks a component that needs registering (buying a car, scheduling test drive and profile page), redirects to register page.
   - CR - Car Details
-- VA101 - Users should be redirected to the page it was after signing up/in.
+- VA102 - Users should be redirected to the page it was after signing up/in.
   - CR - Car Details

 **Priority:** Medium